sottakuapp/sottaku-yomitan/CONTRIBUTING.md

 - Navigate to the Debugging page, type `about:debugging` into the url
 - Click on "This Firefox" on the left
 - Click on "Load Temporary Add-on" on the right
-- Navigate to the `yomitan-firefox-dev.zip` in your builds folder
+- Navigate to the `sottaku-yomitan-firefox-dev.zip` in your builds folder

 Immediately you should see the "Welcome" page!